hendrikx-itc/minerva/doc/user_guide/how_to.rst

     SELECT materialization.add_missing_trends(type) FROM materialization.type WHERE type::text = '<materialization_type_name>';

-Extra materialization type trendstore links can be created with:
+Extra materialization type trendstore links can be created (if needed) with:

 .. code-block:: psql